 Had a great night’s sleep, a solid 6 hours plus.
 I woke up just after 6am and finished Blue Hawaii and started Girls Girls Girls.
 I left at 8:30 for the Book Sale at Marlowe’s, picking up Josh along way.
 We arrived just before 8:45am, although the Book Sale didn’t officially begin until 9am.
 I told Jon I was there to help him set up, but he didn’t need me to help.
 Instead, he took me right over to the Bill Stanley book.
 Not Billy Stanley the son, but Bill Stanley the father to Billy, Ricky and David and ex-husband to Dee.
 I got it.
 I also got a signed Gene Smith book, a signed Sue McCasland Elvis Forever book and a never seen before True Presley Family History book.
 Attending the Book Sale were Dick and Melissa Grob, Cynthia Pepper, Tish Henley, Jimmy Velvet and Bardahl.
 I talked with Debbie a bit, and she told me a few of her Elvis gate-girl stories.
 Josh and I sat down in a booth while I ate my free 2 chocolate donuts and orange juice – talk about a sugar rush!

 By 10am we were at the Fan Celebration at the Guest House.
-I sat at a table with Josh, Caroline, Delia and Steve and Julie joined us for the last half hour.
+I sat at a table with Josh, Delia and Julie joined us for the last half hour.
 The event was hosted by Tom Brown, Argo, Dean Z and Joey Sullipeck.
 They played ‘would you rather?’ about Elvis events.
 Terry Mike Jeffrey came out and told the story about meeting Elvis in Vegas on August 1, 1969.
 It was a great story, and one I had never heard before.
 Elvis Trivia was played by a few selected audience members – not teams like last year.
 Angie Marchese did a little archives session with these great scrapbooks from 1969 Vegas from Tom Diskin’s sisters.
 Then they played this hysterical game with selected audience members and Tom Brown and Dean Z where they were all blindfolded and had to put letters together for answers to Elvis Trivia.
 The Fan Celebration was over at noon, but I stayed around for a while and caught up with Tracy and Sherry (and Julie) until almost 1pm.
 I went to my room for a bit to eat and post pics and rest, then I went down to the lobby to read.
 Julie came down, and we decided to have a nice, quiet, relaxing, delicious dinner at Delta’s when they opened at 5pm.
 Oddly enough we were seated in the same booth I sat in back in January when I was wearing the same black Jerry’s Girls shirt I was that night – and so was Julie.
 This time though I got the small plates of fried green tomatoes and bacon wrapped shrimp with sweet tea of course, but like I have mentioned Delta’s has THE best sweet tea.
 Delta’s gave us THE best cheese biscuits I have EVER had – warm!
 So good we asked for seconds.

 After dinner, we went over to the Soundstage for the American Sound 50th Anniversary Concert.
 I was seated in the front row, but all the way to the right of the stage.
 Julie was seated in the 2nd or 3rd row all the way to the left of the stage.
 Andy Childs and Terry Mike Jeffrey alternated singing songs from the 1969 Memphis sessions with Memphis Boys drummer Gene Chrisman and pianist Bobby Wood, along with the Holladay Sisters.
 Then BJ Thomas came out and sang four songs: “I Just Can’t Help Believing,” (always one of my favorites of Elvis’) “Rain Drops Falling on My Head,” “Hooked on a Feeling” and “Peace in the Valley” a cappella that stunned the audience as well as the band.
 The concert closed with “Suspicious Minds” with Mark James on back up vocals, then the audience joined in – even Dixie Locke was jamming.
 It was an amazing moment, an amazing show!
 The concert was from 7:10-9:00pm then we went out to the Elvis Week Bash throughout EPM.
 I wasn’t really hungry enough to enjoy the food, but still ate a little.
-Julie, Caroline and I sat at a table in the car museum and ate and talked for a bit.
-Then Julie and I went over to the Elvis Entertainer Career Museum and wandered around as we had the entire place to ourselves.
+Julie and I sat at a table in the car museum and ate and talked for a bit.
+Then we went over to the Elvis Entertainer Career Museum and wandered around as we had the entire place to ourselves.
 Some of the videos stopped at 10, so we left shortly after.
 I went back to my room to post pics and finish watching Girls Girls Girls.
 To see my photos and videos from August 14th, please click here.

 ELVIS WEEK 2019 DAY 7 – WEDNESDAY AUGUST 15

 After about only four or five hours of sleep, I woke up early around 6:30am and watched This is Elvis, a tradition on Vigil day.
 Julie and I met in the lobby and headed over to the Soundstage for Conversations on Elvis.
-There was some empty seats, so Julie and I actually Pat West was great, but her book STILL isn’t out yet.
+There was some empty seats, so Julie and I actually sat togehter.
+Pat West was great, but her book STILL isn’t out yet.
 She said it would be out ‘soon,’ but she has been saying that since before Red died.
 Another one of Elvis’ secretaries, Bonya McGarrity, also spoke.
 I have never seen these two ladies before, and they had some great stories to share.
 Jerry Williams (whom I saw at Marian’s dinner), Jim Sykes and TY did a little George Klein tribute.
 Angie Marchese shared some cool archives from Vernon’s office like the phone bill (complete with Graceland’s phone number), Vernon’s order of Elvis’ grave marker (the words), a hotel bill from the Bahamas where Jerry’s room was only $100 and everyone else’s was $500.
 Bill Morris finished up.
 He is very outspoken and funny.
 I was at EPs eating lunch by 12:30pm.
 I had the Memphis Burger with sweet potato fries and sweet tea.
 I went up to my room, talked with my mom for a while and posted pics then I went down to the lobby to read for a bit.
 While in the lobby, I saw Ronnie Tutt, Gene Chrisman, James Burton and Terry Blackwood.
 Josh stopped by and we chatted for a bit.

 At 4pm, I checked in at the ballroom for the Memories of Elvis Dinner Banquet.
 It was a great dinner, and I was lucky enough to sit at a table right up front thanks to the generosity of Ramona.
 It was a full room.
 I could not believe that many people booked their reservation at the Guest House a full year in advance.
 The food was really good.
 Marian Cocke was in attendance.
 The program was the Inaugural Class of 2019 of the Graceland Legends.
 The inductees were the Blue Moon Boys and the TCB Band.
 Representing the Blue Moon Boys were DJ Fontana’s widow, Bill Black’s daughter and Scotty Moore’s grandson.
 Representing the TCB Band were James Burton, Ronnie Tutt and Glen D Hardin.
 The dinner was over by 6:30, and I went straight over to EPM and stayed in the car for a bit while charging my phone and uploading photos until about 7:15pm.
 I went over to Vernon’s for a bit before heading down to the Gates of Graceland for the Opening Ceremony of the Candlelight Vigil.
-I talked with Vanessa and Tracy and saw Caroline, Julie, Jon, Toni and Rhonda.
-After, I met up with Caroline and Julie at Gladys’ and did my usual hang out, eat and watch Elvis movies while waiting to go down for the Vigil.
+I talked with Vanessa and Tracy and saw Julie, Jon, Toni and Rhonda.
+After, I met up with Julie at Gladys’ and did my usual hang out, eat and watch Elvis movies while waiting to go down for the Vigil.
 Unfortunately, they have changed the pizza at Glady’s and it isn’t at good, so I won’t be getting that anymore.
 I put on Frankie and Johnny while we chatted.
 Vanessa stopped by and chatted for a bit as did Cissie and the two Marie’s from England.
 Jon and Mary stopped by, so we chatted as well.
 I went down to the Gates around 11:30, but wasn’t quite ready to go up the driveway yet, so I talked with Delia, Mary, Sylvain, Marr and Jon.
 I walked through the Gates at 12:20am on August 16th.
 Jon lit my candle just inside the gate and again when entering the Meditation Garden.
 I was back down the driveway and walking out the Gates by 1:50am.
 Jerry Schilling’s favorite song “You’ll Never Walk Alone” was playing as I was walking down the driveway alone.
 I got back to my room and put on Paradise Hawaiian Style until I fell asleep.
 To see my photos and videos from August 15th, please click here.